Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 We introduced scripting yesterday.
 If you need a refresher on how we

-developed our first script, the data4
+developed our first script, the data4 folder contains

 different iterations of “snp-density-*.sh” that step through the